oryxetmar/code-journal/README.md

 I realize I am excessively journaling here but i need to understand **gists** now and i am a bit confused about what they are

+# so cool
+## things i just remembered on my own:
+### i ran into the same problem as the first time i tried pushing to git after additions from VSCode code-journal to my github -
+**you have to save in VSCode before adding and committing and then pushing**
+    - i realize this seems basic but i solved the problem so quikcly this time on my own sooooo
+### daily wins:
+    - solving code errors (even if the most basic) - nailed it.

 - shift + control + 4 = screen cap
 - cassie codes - design blog details/Ashlyn showing us her blog design